-Full trial assembly of each device was made in the U.S. The only compromise was that This assembly included matching support stand and local diagnostic equipment to the device.
+Full trial assembly of each device was made in the U.S. The only compromise was that dummy primaries were used in these "fit-ups."
+This assembly included matching support stand and local diagnostic equipment to the device.
 On some devices it proved desirable to airship jigs, representing, and connecting points between, the device and external equipment tied to the device, to PPG to facilitate early completion of field diagnostic work.

-Another technique of value was the shipping of the devices in a nearly assembled condition -- that is, for shipment after final stateside assembly cach device was broken down as little as possible.
-This enabled a rapid final PPG assembly to be made, since much of the more time consuming work had already been completed.
+Another technique of value was the shipping of the devices in a nearly assembled condition -- that is, for shipment after final stateside assembly each device was broken down as little as possible.
+This enabled a rapid final PPG assembly to be made, since much of the more time consuming work had already been completed. \mathbf{rre}

-The device (Zuni event) was stored and checked in Building 341 on Parry and then loaded aboard an LSD for transport to Bikini Atoll.
+The second second second second was stored and checked in Building 341 on Parry and then loaded aboard an LSD for transport to Bikini Atoll.
 The final assembly was done on a concrete slab on Eninman Island.
-The device was detonated at 0556 local time, May 28, 1956.
-The assembly of the J(Apache) was completed in CMR Building 341 and the complete package (warhead, missile nose cone, and support stand) was transferred to the shot barge.
+The DE device was detonated at 0556 local time, May 28, 1956.

+The assembly of the the second support stand was completed in CMR Building 341 and the complete package (warhead, missile nose cone, and support stand) was transferred to the shot barge.
 The barge was towed to the firing position in the Mike Crater and detonated at 0606 local time, July 9, 1956.

-The device was stored and checked in CMR Building 341 on Parry, then shipped by T-boat and truck to the 300-ft tower located on Eniwetok Atoll, Station 3, Eberiru Island. $\int$ was completed in the shot cab on July 2 and detonated at 0606 local time, July 3, 1956.
+The device was stored and checked in CMR Building 341 on Parry, then shipped by T-boat and truck to the 300-ft tower located on Eniwetok Atoll, Station 3, Eberiru Island.

+was completed in the shot cab on July 2 and detonated at 0606 local time, July 3, 1956.